Florence Knoll: Awards

 Florence Knoll received many awards and honors in her lifetime, including the Museum of Modern Art's Good Design Award (1950, 1953), the first award from the American Institute of Decorators (1954), and became the first woman to receive the Gold Medal for Industrial Design from the American Institute of Architects (1961).
 She went on to earn the International Design Award from the American Institute of Interior Designers (1962), the Total Design Award from the American Society of Interior Designers (1977), and the RISD Athena Award for Creativity and Excellence (1983).
 In 1985 she was inducted into the Interior Design Hall of Fame and in 2002 President George W. Bush presented her with the nation's highest award for artistic excellence, the National Medal of Arts.
 She also was awarded honorary doctoral degrees from the University of Vermont (2004), the University of Miami (1995), and the University of Minnesota (2008).

 Personal life

 She married Hans Knoll in 1946; he died in a car crash in 1955.
 In 1958 she married Harry Hood Bassett, the son of Harry H. Bassett.
 On January 25, 2019, Florence Marguerite Knoll Bassett died at age 101 in Coral Gables, Florida.

+Florence leaves behind two stepsons, Harry Jr. and Patrick Bassett; a stepdaughter, Maia Marcq, whose father was Hans Knoll; and nine grandchildren.
+George Bassett, a third stepson, died in 2008.